yangtera/yangtera/README.md

 - 👋 Hi, I’m @yangtera
-- 👀 I’m interested in openpiolt
+- 👀 I’m interested in openpilot
-- 🌱 I’m currently learning openpiolt
+- 🌱 I’m currently learning openpilot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...